Why Start a Podcast?

 The name of your podcast should stand out, be catchy, or ‘punny’.
 Of course, this depends on the context of your show.
 You won’t have a punny podcast name for a show about unsolved crime stories.

-The next “don’t” is having your name included in your name.
+The next “don’t” is having your name included in your title.
 Things like “The Amy Show” or “Chatting with John”.
 These names only work for those who have already gathered a significant following and are known to the public.
 If you are just starting out with podcasting, a potential viewer may stumble upon the name, ask themselves “who’s that and why should I care about what they have to say?”, and look for another podcast.
 Harsh, but factual.

 Make sure you go through this list and do not under any circumstance, pick one of these.
 Most of these names are very general and do not tell you what the podcast is about.
 Then, we have names like “Corona” and “Cyber Bullying”.
 While they are very specific and you get the idea of what the podcast is about, they are very negative words to have as your title.
 You can save those names for separate episodes for your podcast where you only talk about such issues.